JSBSim-Team/jsbsim/UnrealEngine/README.md

 |Time of day - Dusk Preset| PAGE UP|

 ## Update: version 1.01
  - The JSBSim interface is now updated to have a pseudo fixed rate of 120hz, independent of game framerate.
-This is done by stepping the sim x times per game frame (hence pseudo). **It's best to set the game engine to a fixed rate**, otherwise fluctuating framerates could introduce instabilities in JSBsim.
-(Tip: Find the min of your average framerate and use that as the game fixed framerate.)
+This is done by stepping the sim x times per game frame.
- - Added new functions/blueprint nodes to access any JSBSim property.
-This is especially useful to get and set any command value.
-See next section for usage.
  - Reduced the project/repo size by lowering aircraft model quality and removed unused assets. (full quality aircraft model in HD download link above)
+-  Added new functions and blueprint nodes to access any JSBSim property.
+This is useful for getting and setting commands which are not currently coded in the plugin.
+See the next section.

 ## Extended Commands and Properties
  - JSBSim has a Property Manager to keep track of all properties, settings, and commands.
  - New functions and blueprint nodes were added to the UE plugin to access this Property Manager, as a general command console interface to JSBSim.
+ - The plugin's main aircraft controls are by default hardcoded directly to JSBSim.
+Using the new Command Console function, you can get or set additional commands & properties without having to hardcode them.
+ - Recommend to first use the default controls already setup in the reference project.
+Then for new additional commands & properties you can use the Command Console, without having to hardcode everything in C++.
+Please note due to order of operations, the Command Console cannot override some of the main aircraft controls which are hardcoded in the plugin.
+(This can be changed by editing the plugin.)
  - Example of usage: The ah1s helicopter model loads new controls at runtime.
-Using the new functions we can access it's controls without having to hardcode every usecase into the UE plugin.
+These controls cannot be hardcoded in the plugin because they don't exist yet.
+Using the Command Console we can now set the controls during runtime.

 ![](https://i.imgur.com/V8KDlwN.png)
 ![](https://i.imgur.com/y3q6Za2.png)